impostorsguides/impostorsguides.github.io/rbenv/part-2/2-r-content.md

 We're `cat`'ing a here-doc string containing a bunch of commands which will be evaluated by the `rbenv` shell function:

-[The fish docs](https://web.archive.org/web/20221009140752/https://fishshell.com/docs/current/cmds/set.html){:target="_blank" rel="noopener"} tell us that `set -q` is how we test whether a variable has been defined.
+[The fish docs](https://web.archive.org/web/20221009140752/https://fishshell.com/docs/current/cmds/set.html){:target="_blank" rel="noopener" } tell us that `set -q` is how we test whether a variable has been defined.
 There's no output, but the exit code is the number of variables passed to `set -q` which were undefined.
 So since we only passed one variable to `set -q`, i.e. `RBENV_VERSION_OLD`, our exit code is 0 if `RBENV_VERSION_OLD` is defined and 1 if it is undefined.

 ##### If `RBENV_VERSION_OLD` is set

  If the exit code of the `set -q` command is 0, that means 0 variables in the list of variables were undefined.
 Since our "list of variables" consisted of just `RBENV_VERSION_OLD`, that means `RBENV_VERSION_OLD` was defined.
-According to [fish's `if` docs](https://web.archive.org/web/20221009122727/https://fishshell.com/docs/current/cmds/if.html){:target="_blank" rel="noopener"}, that means our `if` check would be true, and we execute the following code:
+According to [fish's `if` docs](https://web.archive.org/web/20221009122727/https://fishshell.com/docs/current/cmds/if.html){:target="_blank" rel="noopener" }, that means our `if` check would be true, and we execute the following code:

 ```
   if [ -n "\$RBENV_VERSION_OLD" ]